DaDevFox/KC_ModFramework/ReskinGuide.md

 *Items with a * are always present*

 # Step by Step Guide
+## 0 | Prerequisites
+1. The framework must be used through a mod, using code, mods are written in the language C# (.NET Framework 4.5), using the UnityEngine libraries.
+A tutorial for getting setup making mods is covered in the basic modding tutorial [here](https://docs.google.com/document/d/1hRrV92_n9zuYxuB-7yCaiftzFsGEsoRRkMnTbaaKRqM/edit)
+2. You will need some kind of code editor (I recommend Visual Studio 2017 or Visual Studio Code)
+3. You will need the [Unity Editor](https://store.unity.com/#plans-individual) it is free if you choose Unity personal, but not for businesses or if you want the pro version.

 ## 1 | Model

 The first step is, somewhat obviously, to create a model to use.